If you are amazing at baking and make treats that people fawn over, then you may be thinking about opening your own baking business.

 Once you become well established in your home, you may have a great stream of loyal and new customers coming in to buy your baked goods which is great, however, you may be looking for an additional way to get your name out there and grow your business through online outlets.

 An easy way to do this is by advertising your business on Etsy and making it possible for people to buy your baked goods straight from that platform.
-There are some government regulations you will have to follow when it comes to making and packaging the items, but as long as you follow these rules, you can find yourself selling out of baked goods thanks to this one-of-a-kind online community.
+There are some government regulations you will have to follow when it comes to making and packaging the baked goods.

 When you set out to start your home baking business, there will be a lot of work and research that you will have to do before the dream can start forming and taking place.